andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/2 Conditions.md

 ```

 # Elif
 The `elif` is a short alternative to nesting an `if` inside the `else` block.
 Therefore an `elif` condition is only checked if all previous `if` and `elif` statements were `False`.
 You can have as many `elif` statements as you want, which allows you to easily check multiple conditions in sequence.
-The following two conditionals are exactly the same, but the version using `elif` is much easier to write and read.
+The following two Conditions are exactly the same, but the version using `elif` is much easier to write and read.

 ```python
 x = 15